How to spot a suspicious email or text

 If you receive a suspicious email:

-Do not click on any links, reply to the message or download any items.
+Do not click on any links, reply to the message or download any attachments.

 Even if the link looks legitimate, it could be a phishing link in disguise.
 Always go to a company’s website by entering its correct URL directly in your browser or using their official app if one is available.